Help With Kids Bed Wetting

 Our continence unit is staffed by experienced continence nurse advisors, who are also available to speak at information sessions for parent groups.

 Our bed wetting services are available by self-referral, but we encourage you to speak with your GP before commencing services.
-Consultations cost $69.
+The cost is available on application.

 We provide kids bed wetting services at our Gold Coast and Brisbane South branches.
 Call us on 1800 Ozcare (1800 692 273) for more information or to book.